MicroEJ/Tool-Excel-to-NLS/README.md

 ## Usage
 First, execute the App class of the Excel-to-NLS project.
-A launch configuration is provided for convenience.
+A Java launch configuration is provided for convenience, right-click on launchs/Excel-to-NLS.launch and select Run as->Excel-to-NLS.
 This will generate a set of NLS files and drop them in the appropriate folder of the HelloWorld project.

 Second, execute the Main class of the HelloWorld project.
-A launch configuration is provided with the path to the NLS.list properly configured.
+A MicroEJ launch configuration is provided with the path to the NLS.list properly configured.
 This will print the same message with all the available locales in the Eclipse console.

 ## License
 See the license file `LICENSE.md` located at the root of this repository.